-APPENDIX G - CoAEMSP PERFORMANCE IMPROVEMENT PLAN FORM
+APPENDIX G - COAEMSP PERFORMANCE IMPROVEMENT PLAN FORM

-Credible educati through accredita ency Medical Services Professions CoAEMSP Performa ince Improvement Plan (P Confidential IP) Student Name: Date: - Program Name: Course Number: Course St art Date: eiterate the Parame vement Plan (PIP) is to identify a dic program expectations, and a nent.
-Areas of Concern: issues and/or poor ; performance and/or behavior.
-1. 2.
-3. es on this form will eutometically o and pressing ab.] expand as text is entered.
-Additional rows can be ad ded to this table by placing the cursor in the bottom, or counseling: dates/times the us documents when applicable. e issues were addressed in the 1.
-2. 3. es on this form will eutometically a and pressing tab.] expand as text is entered.
-Additional rows can be ad ded to this table by placing the cursor in the bottom, Improvement goals and expectations goals related to areas of conc ern to be improved and addressed and timelines.
+The purpose of this Performance Improvement Plan (PIP) is to identify areas of concern and gaps in your performance, reiterate the Paramedic program expectations, and allow you the opportunity to demonstrate improvement and commitment.

-Goal/Expectation Required Completion Date
+Areas of Concern: issues and/or poor performance and/or behavior.

-1.
+[NDTE: All response boxes on this form will extendicely expand as text is entered.
+Additional rows can be added to this table by placing the cursor in the bottom, right hand box and pressing Pab^a.]

-2.
+Observations, previous discussions, or counseling: dates/times the issues were addressed in the recent/relevant past.
+Reference previous documents when applicable.

-3.
+[NDTE: All response boxes on this form will extendicely expand as text is entered.
+Additional rows can be added to this table by placing the cursor in the bottom, right hand box and pressing Rab.]

-4.
+Improvement goals and expectations: goals related to areas of concern to be improved and addressed and timelines.

-[NOTE: All response baxes on this form will automatically expend as text is entered.
-Additional rous can be added to this table by placing the cursor in the bottom, right hand box and pressing %ab\.]
+[NOTE: All response bases on this form will automatically expand as text is entered.
+Additional rows can be added to this table by placing the cursor in the bottom, right hand box and pressing Rab.]